SALTED-Project/DET_UC/collector/README.md

-# Batch collector by Universidad de Cantabria
+# Batch Data Collector by Universidad de Cantabria
 This repository contains the source code of the batch Data Collector developed by Universidad de Cantabria (UC) within the framework of the [SALTED project](https://salted-project.eu/).
 This component harvests data from heterogeneous sources, namely Open Data Portals, via HTTP requests, and sends the pre-processed data to the Data Mapper.
 The collection frequency of a running instance of this component may also be reconfigured on the fly via the Control Loop mechanism.

 ## Acknowledgement